 The first half talks about the business side of things and, as I took this website from a hobby/side hustle to a full-time job it helped me think about things like how to write a business plan.

-And the second half talks about maintaining your mental health at the same time, which became something that was always top of my mind in my first year of full-time business, as it can get extremely overwhelming in all aspects of your life.
+And the second half talks about maintaining your mental health at the same time, which became always top of my mind in my first year of full-time business, as it can get extremely overwhelming in all aspects of your life.

 It also shares practical tips and advice from other successful female business owners that are both helpful and motivational.